 - 8.1.1 It is important that personal data held by the School is accurate, fair and adequate.
 Staff are required to inform the School if they believe that any personal data is inaccurate or untrue or if you are dissatisfied with how it is recorded.
-This applies to how staff record their own data, and the personal data of others in particular colleagues, pupils and their parents in a way that is professional and appropriate. - 8.1.2 Staff should be aware of the rights set out below, whereby any individuals about whom they record information on School business (notably in emails and notes) digitally or in hard copy files may have the right to see that information.
+This applies to how staff record their own data, and the personal data of others in particular colleagues, pupils and their parents in a way that is professional and appropriate. - 8.1.2 Staff must also report outdated personal data they come across in any format, including in legacy systems and paper archives. - 8.1.3 Staff should be aware of the rights set out below, whereby any individuals about whom they record information on School business (notably in emails and notes) digitally or in hard copy files may have the right to see that information.
 This absolutely must not discourage staff from recording necessary and sometimes difficult records of incidents or conversations involving colleagues or pupils, in accordance with the School's other policies, and grounds may sometimes exist to withhold these from such requests.
 However, the starting position for staff is to record every document or email in a form they would be prepared to stand by should the person about whom it was recorded ask to see it.